-Imagine you spend years saving up for the trip of a lifetime…only for a fraudster to rip the tickets to your dream vacation right out of your hand.
-You could have been lying on a beach in Honolulu or taking the family on a magical visit to Orlando, but now you’re waiting on hold, desperately trying to recover your stolen vacation.
+Imagine spending years saving up for the trip of a lifetime…only for a fraudster to rip the tickets to your dream vacation right out of your hand.

 This isn’t just a nightmare.
-It’s loyalty fraud: one of the fastest-growing threats in the industry, and a real problem for travelers, as well as businesses operating in the travel space.
+It’s loyalty fraud: one of the fastest-growing travel fraud threats in the industry.
+These loyalty point scams are becoming a real problem for travelers and businesses operating in the travel space.

 We’ve discussed how fraudsters use identity fraud tactics to steal unearned loyalty points directly from travel-focused businesses.
 But this week, we’re looking at how criminals target consumers’ accounts, and how air carriers, hotels, and other industry players suffer as a result.

 - OTAs Lose Billions Every Year to Travel Fraud

 - Travel & Hospitality Fraud: How it Works & How to Stop it

 - Hotel Chargebacks: What Merchants Need to Know